 In a deep casserole dish place a thin layer of tomato sauce.
 Then make multiple layers of 1) eggplant, 2) tomato sauce 3) sprinkled Parmesan cheese, and 4) sprinkled mozzarella cheese, until all the eggplant is used.

-Bake at 350°F for 30 minutes uncovered and 10 minutes covered with foil or casserole lid if available.
+Bake at 350 degrees for 30 minutes uncovered and 10 minutes covered with foil or casserole lid if available.
 Cool for 5 to 10 minutes, slice and serve hot.

 “I would love to find a really exceptional Alfredo recipe, and to be honest, I’m still looking, but this recipe is still very good and quite satisfying.
 What I like most about this recipe though is that unlike most Alfredo sauces, this one does not separate when reheated, making leftovers possible.
 A very important consideration for a single person.” – April Ferre

 “I’ve heard people say that lasagne is too hard to make.
 Not so!
 It’s quick to layer these ingredients, pop it in the oven and do those odds and ends around the house that you need to get done.
 The most common problem I’ve heard in making lasagne comes from people putting the dried lasagne noodles directly into the pan.
 Cook them first!
 Or buy no-bake noodles, but make sure you know which type you have.
 And make sure you get all the water out of the thawed spinach.
 Serve it with some garlic bread and a nice salad (try the Italian Bread Salad) for a fabulous Italian meal.
 Then try Pietro’s Tiramisu for an authentic end to the evening.” – April Ferre